cameronmclean/pattern_mining/Notes for workshop facilitation.md

 We don't want to spend too long on the pictograms though - time is limited, and elucidating the concepts is more important.

-Note - for some the steps the what and why might be extremely obvious - cool, just write a bullet point and move on. :-)
+Note - for some of the steps the 'what' and 'why' might be extremely obvious - cool, just write a bullet point and move on. :-)

 ####Defining the problem